Gerald B. Kieschnick: Worldwide mission effort

 During Kieschnick's first term in office, the synod's board of directors approved a proposal from the Board for Mission Services for a 15-year initiative to reach 100 million non-Christians worldwide with the Gospel of Jesus Christ.
 Mark Weinrich, senior director for LCMS World Mission Support, said that the plan, subsequently titled "Ablaze!", was consistent with a mission emphasis for the synod that Kieschnick had promoted.
 "President Kieschnick set the vision in his acceptance speech because he talked about shaking the earth with the Gospel," Weinrich said.

 The 2004 synod convention took note of the Ablaze! initiative by adopting a number of mission-oriented resolutions.
 Among those was Resolution 1-04 to accept the challenge to reach 100 million people with the Gospel by 2017 (the 500th anniversary of the Reformation) and to seek to raise $100 million over and above the current mission budget for additional mission support by 2010.
 The fund-raising effort, subsequently titled "Fan Into Flame," was reported to have raised $58,900,172 as of July 1, 2010 with additional $40 million in major gift requests pending at the time of the 2010 synod convention.

 Only one passing reference to the Ablaze! initiative and no references to "Fan Into Flame" appeared in the synod's Convention Proceedings for its national conventions in 2013, 2016, and 2019 after the election of Matthew Harrison as synod president in 2010.
 Delegates reaffirmed the synod's commitment to its stated mission under the triennial emphasis names of "Witness, Mercy, Life Together" (2013–2019) and "Making Disciples for Life" (since 2019), together with the adoption of specific mission priorities.
-A final report on the outcomes and costs of the "Fan Into Flame" fundraising campaign was published in the 2013 Convention Workbook distributed to the Synod's member congregations and delegates prior to that convention, with a shorter summary final campaign report made available to LCMS member congregations in April of 2012.
+A final report on the outcomes and costs of the "Fan Into Flame" fundraising campaign was published in the 2013 Convention Workbook distributed to the Synod's member congregations and delegates prior to that convention, with a shorter summary final campaign report made available to LCMS member congregations in April 2012.
 Campaign participants contributed $55,136,989 with an additional $14,174,732 pledged, of which $5,397,297 had to be written off as uncollectable due to personal economic realities or changes in commitment among donors due to Kieschnick's loss in the 2010 election.
 The campaign ultimately incurred $19,882,793 in related expenses.
 Among the campaign's successes was the rejuvenation of financial support for LCMS missionaries by testing and adopting a network-based direct funding model widely used among non-Lutheran evangelical Christian bodies and groups.